UEFA.com conducts a whistle-stop tour of the continent to discover the first families of European football.

 The late Viktor Chanov played over 200 league games for CSKA Moskva and Shakhtar Donetsk – winning the league and the Soviet Cup twice – and handed on the goalkeeping gene to his two sons.
 Vyacheslav started out at Shakhtar and played for FC Torpedo Moskva and the USSR, specialising as a goalkeeping coach after retiring – with Russia No1 Igor Akinfeev among his CSKA protégés.
 Another Shakhtar graduate, younger brother Viktor landed three titles, five cups and the 1986 Cup Winners' Cup at Dynamo Kyiv, as well as a silver medal at the 1988 UEFA European Championship.
 Both brothers were USSR goalkeepers of the year: Vyacheslav in 1981, Viktor in 1986.

 Wales: the Kendalls

 Cwmbran Town FC's September 2000 Welsh Premier League win against Barry Town FC was an unusually stressful occasion in the Kendall household, with one-time Tottenham Hotspur goalkeeper Mark Kendall – then 42 – keeping a clean sheet in his only appearance for the club after being tempted out of retirement by Cwmbran manager Tony Wilcox.
 At the other end, Kendall's 19-year-old son Lee was not so lucky, conceding three times.
-Mark Kendall, unfortunately, died in 2008, aged just 49, while Lee enjoyed a long career in Welsh football and is now a goalkeeping coach over the English border at Bristol City FC.
+Mark Kendall, unfortunately, died in 2008, aged just 49, while Lee enjoyed a long career in Welsh football and is now a goalkeeping coach with the England women's national team.

 ©UEFA.com 1998-2015.
 All rights reserved.